trebalsh/PamelaChuNetwork/server_java/README.md

 - Enable a groovy plugin on your IDE
 - Activate maven profile "uitest" or add src/integration/* in your classpath
-- Run Tatami with Maven : `mvn cassandra:delete cassandra:start jetty:run -Djetty.scanIntervalSeconds=0 -Puitest`
+- Run PamelaChu with Maven : `mvn cassandra:delete cassandra:start jetty:run -Djetty.scanIntervalSeconds=0 -Puitest`
-- Run Specs (in src\integration\java\fr\ippon\tatami\uitest) as Junit Tests from your IDE => you have to set adequate system properties to your running configurations (the same as those that are necessary in setting.xml for maven : see above)
+- Run Specs (in src\integration\java\fr\ippon\pamelaChu\uitest) as Junit Tests from your IDE => you have to set adequate system properties to your running configurations (the same as those that are necessary in setting.xml for maven : see above)